 There is always the real possibility that your loved one will not accept the help and may not be ready in any way to stop using.
 If you choose to stay—knowing that they’re using and not motivated to seek help—you have to be realistic and ask yourself what you can do to ensure that you don’t relapse as well.

-If you’re in early recovery, with only a little bit of time being sober, you run an extremely high likelihood of relapse, especially if you and your significant other share the same drug of choice.
-Seeing your loved one high may ignite triggers and cravings within yourself that you thought you were already done dealing with and it may be difficult to resist the urge to use, knowing that your significant other has a direct connection.
+Suppose you’re in early recovery, with only a little bit of time being sober.
+In that case, you run an extremely high likelihood of relapse, especially if you and your significant other share the same drug of choice.
+Knowing that your loved one is using may bring up triggers and cravings that threaten your recovery.
+It may be difficult to resist the urge to use, knowing that your significant other has a direct connection.

 All in all, choosing to stay with your significant other after they have relapsed may be signing you up for one as well—so it’s not the best choice that you can make for yourself.